masoud-developer/nats-connection-pooling/README.md

 # nats-connection-pooling
-this repository help to you have a connection pool of your dotnet application NATS connections
+This repository help to you have a connection pool of your dotnet application NATS connections

+# Installation
+Install NATSConnectionPool nuget package

+# Usage